ReevesA1/ansible-bootstrap/README1.md

 ### CYGWIN Method

 - Copy paste this code block into Powershell as Adminastrator (Ctrl+V will copy as a block but only when as Admin for some reason)
-- Will need to run it twice because the first time its install choco then the second time it will install cywin

 ```